yandex-cloud/docs/en/managed-mongodb/qa/general.md

 For a network-based storage (NBS), the number of hosts in a cluster is limited only by the requested computing resources and the size of the storage for the cluster.

-For NVMe SSD storage, the number of hosts is limited during cluster creation: for {{ MG }}-clusters, at least three hosts must be created.
+For NVMe SSD storage, the number of hosts is limited during cluster creation: for MongoDB-clusters, at least three hosts must be created.

 #### How can I access a running DB host? {#db-access}

-You can connect to {{ mmg-short-name }} databases using standard DBMS methods.
+You can connect to Managed Service for MongoDB databases using standard DBMS methods.

 [More about how to connect to clusters](../operations/connect.md).